M.A./Ph.D. in Philosophy

 Overview

-We offer admission on either a Master's of Arts (MA) or Doctorate of Philosophy (PhD) track.
-And, within the MA track, students may opt for our philosophy of science major.
-See our graduate handbook for details about the graduate program.
-The pre-MA portion of the program is the same on both tracks.
-Students admitted on the MA track may apply to continue for the PhD.
-Students admitted on the PhD track who already have an MA in philosophy receive credit for their previous course work.
+The department offers admission on either a Master of Arts (M.A.) or Doctor of Philosophy (Ph.D.) track.
+Within the M.A. track, students may opt for the philosophy of science major.
+See the graduate handbook for details about the graduate program.
+The pre-M.A. portion of the program is the same on both tracks.
+Students admitted on the M.A. track may apply to continue for the Ph.D.
+Students admitted on the Ph.D. track who already have an M.A. in philosophy receive credit for their previous course work.

-Our department offers a track on which the highest degree earned is the MA in Philosophy (commonly called a Terminal MA).
-We typically provide three years of funding and a competitive compensation package, along with opportunities to be a Teaching or Research Assistant while students pursue their degrees.
+The department offers a track on which the highest degree earned is the M.A. in philosophy (commonly called a terminal M.A.).
+It typically provide three years of funding and a competitive compensation package, along with opportunities to be a teaching or research assistant while students pursue their degrees.
 Upon completion of the MA program, many students seek employment or to continue on to seek a doctorate degree.
-You can find information regarding alumni success in the Placement Record.
+You can find information regarding alumni success in the placement record.

 Colloquium Series